private-face/webextensions-docset/README.md

 Generation script can be easily adjusted to build any other documentation from MDN.

 ## Building
-Thanks to the fact that Mozilla open-sourced content of MDN website as well as the engine powering it, this docset doesn't require you to download anything.
-Everything is buit locally from sources.
-All necessary dependencies are already included in this repository as subtrees.
+This docset doesn't require downloading anything, documentation pages are buit locally from sources.

 ### Prerequisites
 * Node >= 14